alex-seville/ASCameraView/README.md

 cameraLib (real name TBD)
 =========

+##Structure

+The current plan is to have the library act like UIImagePickerController, except with a more advanced featureset.

+##Features

 A camera lib for iOS

 Some features to implement (not a prioritized list, just brainstorming):